EDCD/EDMarketConnector/README.md

 Elite: Dangerous Market Connector
 ========

-This app downloads commodity market data from the game [Elite: Dangerous](https://www.elitedangerous.com/) and, at your choice, either:
+This app downloads commodity market and other data from the game [Elite: Dangerous](https://www.elitedangerous.com/) and, at your choice, either:

-* sends the data to the [Elite Dangerous Data Network](http://eddn.ed-td.space/) ("EDDN") from where you and others can use it via online trading tools such as [eddb](http://eddb.io/) or [Elite Trade Net](http://etn.io/).
+* sends the data to the [Elite Dangerous Data Network](http://eddn-gateway.elite-markets.net/) ("EDDN") from where you and others can use it via online trading tools such as [eddb](http://eddb.io/) or [Elite Trade Net](http://etn.io/).
 * saves the data to files on your computer that you can load into trading tools such as [Slopey's BPC Market Tool](https://forums.frontier.co.uk/showthread.php?t=76081), [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home) and [Thrudd's Trading Tools](http://www.elitetradingtool.co.uk/).
 * saves a record of your ship loadout and/or flight log.